Michel Vaillant (film)

-Michel Vaillant (also released as Need for Speed) is a 2003 French movie starring Sagamore Stévenin and Diane Kruger.
+Michel Vaillant (also released as Need for Speed) is a 2003 French film starring Sagamore Stévenin and Diane Kruger.
 It depicts events around the 24 hours of Le Mans race, based largely on a comic about the Michel Vaillant character.

 The racing sequences were shot during the 2002 24 Hours of Le Mans.

 Plot

 For decades, Vaillante, run by the Vaillant family, has had a long history of success in various motor racing disciplines.
 Their most famous driver is Michel Vaillant, son of the team's founder and owner, Henri, and younger brother of the team's manager, Jean-Pierre.
 One night, Michel's mother Élisabeth has a nightmare of her son's death in an accident at the 24 Hours of Le Mans involving a car bearing the number 13 operated by Leader, a team with which Vaillante had a historic rivalry for more than a quarter of a century.
 Henri comforts her, assuring that the Vaillante team is not planning to race at Le Mans, that Leader has quit racing for 5 years, and that no one will bother using the number 13 at the race.

 Meanwhile, in Canada, Michel and his best friend and teammate, Steve Warson, are both competing in a WRC race.
 Michel wins the race, which spikes the wrath of Bob Cramer, a ruthless rival driver who was blocked by him during the race.
 Cramer confronts Michel's co-pilot, David Wood, over the matter.
 A few days later, Henri announces that the Vaillante team has purchased engines for the upcoming 24 Hours of Le Mans, and that Wood has been promoted to the driver's seat, promising him a seat at Michel's Le Mans car if he does well in the Rally of Italy.
 During the race in Italy, Cramer forces Wood off the road.
 Wood's car crashes violently, and he dies after getting caught in the resulting explosion.

 At the funeral for David Wood, Michel meets Julie, Wood's wife, who asks him a favor.
 Michel then convinces his brother to let Julie join the team so she can take her late husband's place.
 Meanwhile, the Leader team, now under the management of Ruth, the team founder's daughter, returns to racing.
 They announce that they will race at Le Mans with the number 13, hiring Bob Cramer as one of their drivers. Élisabeth starts to worry that her nightmare may soon become a reality, and unsuccessfully pleads with Henri to withdraw from Le Mans.